awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli3-configuration.md

    (default is 1): 1
    ```

 Your EB CLI installation is now configured and ready to use\.
-See  for instructions on creating and working with an Elastic Beanstalk environment\.
+See [Managing Elastic Beanstalk Environments with the EB CLI](eb-cli3-getting-started.md) for instructions on creating and working with an Elastic Beanstalk environment\.

 + [Ignoring Files Using \.ebignore](#eb-cli3-ebignore)